-The Electronic Federal Tax Payment System (EFTPS) is a free tool provided by the U.S. Department of the Treasury that allows businesses and individuals to pay federal taxes online or via phone.
+The Electronic Federal Tax Payment System (EFTPS) is a free tool provided by the U.S. Department of the Treasury for processing all sorts of federal tax payments

 EFTPS can be a convenient way to make payments to the IRS because it’s available 365 days per year, 24 hours per day, and the federal government will debit your bank account without any processing fees.

 Here’s what you need to know about enrolling in EFTPS and making tax payments.